It's Tuesday 01/18/22 & your Q or A is Welcome.

 The basic formula consists of;

-Iron Filings [linked by editor to product info at Amazon]or Manganese Dioxide
+Iron Filings [affil. link to info/product on Amazon]or Manganese Dioxide

 Parts may be sand or bead blasted before finishing but good results may also be produced on highly polished parts.
 The Parkerizing process should only be used on on exterior surfaces to protect close tolerance parts.
 Parts are neutralized immediately after removal from Parkerizing solution by boiling in plain water.Brian North